Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Common simple pairing: BPC-157 + KPV is often reasonable in the same injection when the protocol is designed that way.
 TB-500/TB-4 may be added on TB days in some injury protocols.

-Related: Reconstitution Guide · Peptide Calculator
+Related: Peptide Reconstitution Calculator · Peptide Calculator

 Safety and Monitoring